gizemsarsinlar/Regression-and-Classification/README.md

 # Regression-and-Classification

-Practice Labs of "Supervised Machine Learning: Regression and Classification"
+Practice Labs and Exercises of "Supervised Machine Learning: Regression and Classification"